 There are many maps loaded into the Flights' narrative: old and contemporary, true and legendary, representing continents, islands and cities.
-By observing them attentively and recreating them in his/her head, the reader notices abstract patterns, undeveloped stains and geometric lines which start to resemble human nervous system.
+By observing them attentively and recreating them in their heads, readers notice abstract patterns, undeveloped stains and geometric lines which start to resemble the human nervous system.
 With good reason – Tokarczuk tries to grasp the essence of travel not in its physical but psychological sense.
 Thus, the geographical maps are accompanied by maps of human bodies, thoughts and emotions.
 They all transform and grow, becoming in a way interactive, unfinished.
 They are modelled after a labyrinth – a motif which was already used by the author of The Book of Jacob in her first short story Numbers (hotel Capital was depicted as a labyrinth of fragrances).
 In Flights, the labyrinth motif has several foundations.

 Landscape with a Synagogue: The (Un-)Lost Tradition of Polish Synagogue Architecture

 The first – the most obvious – is the mythical, dangerous space of Vis.
 Tokarczuk replaced the Greek island housing the Minotaur's lair in Knossos with a Croatian island and its olive tree bush, which turns out to be a trap for Kunicki's wife and child (he is the book's most prominent character).
 Religion delivers another piece of inspiration: Jerusalem, recalled not by its name, but through the attached city plan, and the labyrinth of its streets.
 A fragment of its description is a warning against the journey's end, against reaching the final destination: 'In the labyrinth there is no treasure and no Minotaur to be fought, the road ends suddenly with a wall (…)'.